-Each year, many students choose to #LiveWithBucky and return to live on campus again so they have more time for the things that matter to them, like studying, friends, and fun.
+Each year, many students choose to #LiveWithBucky and return to live on campus for their second year of college and beyond so they have more time for the things that matter to them, like studying, friends, and fun.
 As you research your living options for next year, consider all the ways living on-campus sets you up for success.
+There are also resources available to help students find off-campus housing, including Off-Campus Housing Services.

 Why Live On Campus?